Bounded by Risk, Not Capability: Quantifying AI Occupational Substitution Rates via a Tech-Risk Dual-Factor Model

-By deliberately pre-calibrating the cohort's understanding of contemporary AI paradigms (e.g., AI Agents, Model Context Protocol [MCP], and platform ecosystems), we strictly controlled for this epistemic deficit.
+By pre-calibrating the cohort's understanding of contemporary AI paradigms (AI Agents, Model Context Protocol, platform ecosystems), we controlled for this epistemic deficit.

-The subsequent statistical alignment on the \textbf{Tech Level} (Overall Spearman's $\rho = 0.876, p = 8.60 \times 10^{-33}$) serves as a critical manipulation check, confirming that our human evaluators accurately grasped the technological frontier.
-Consequently, the profound cognitive gap observed in the \textbf{Risk Score} evaluation (the $+0.35$ inflation) can be definitively isolated.
-It is not an artifact of ignorance, but pure \textit{Cognitive Risk Asymmetry}—a deliberate, structural penalty imposed by human experts who, despite fully understanding the algorithm's capabilities, remain bound by institutional loss aversion and absolute legal accountability.
+The statistical alignment on the \textbf{Tech Level} (overall Spearman $\rho = 0.876, p = 8.60 \times 10^{-33}$) serves as a manipulation check: human evaluators accurately grasped the technological frontier.
+The cognitive gap observed in the \textbf{Risk Score} evaluation (the $+0.35$ inflation) can therefore be isolated cleanly.
+It is not an artifact of ignorance, but a structural penalty: \textit{Cognitive Risk Asymmetry}, applied by experts who understand the algorithm's capabilities but remain bound by institutional loss aversion and legal accountability.